 5 - Level 5 shows that a company fully understands and controls its processes and can optimize them.

 To receive certification an assessor must visit a company and examine its products.
 In order to get certification level 1, the assessor must be able to confirm that their products have achieved their design goals, and have been thoroughly documented.
 For levels 2-5 the assessor interviews employees and managers, and examines the company’s processes in action.
-The certification process assesment model is rigorous since it is integral to meet the functional safety compliance standards as ADAS systems are being developed.
+The certification process assessment model is rigorous since it is integral to meet the functional safety compliance standards as ADAS systems are being developed.

 Why Does ASPICE Certification Matter?